-Patient-reported outcomes (PROs) refers to any information providing the status of a patient’s health outcome which comes directly from the patient without interpretation of that patient’s response by a clinician or anyone else.
-PROs are relevant to clinical care and research yet are not routinely available in electronic form.
+Patient-reported outcomes (PROs) are information providing the status of a patient’s health outcomes that comes directly from the patient, without interpretation of that patient’s response by a clinician or anyone else.
+PROs are relevant to clinical care and research but are not routinely available in electronic form.

-- identify barriers related to electronic capture of PROs,
+- Identify barriers related to electronic capture of PROs;

-- develop technical specifications to improve electronic capture of PROs,
+- Develop technical specifications to improve electronic capture of PROs;

-- test the technical specifications in clinical settings using electronic health record systems,
+- Test the technical specifications in clinical settings using electronic health record systems;

-- communicate challenges and successes related to implementing the technical specifications, and
+- Communicate challenges and successes related to implementing the technical specifications; and

-- identify gaps in technical specifications and suggest improvements.
+- Identify gaps in technical specifications and suggest improvements.

 As part of the project, ONC developed and pilot-tested an implementation specification based on Health Level Seven International® (HL7®) Fast Healthcare Interoperability Resources® (FHIR®) in two organizations.
 The organizations tested the specification in different environments for different use cases and provided feedback to continue refinement of the specification.